realworldocaml/book/en/prologue.md

 only Mac OS X, Linux, FreeBSD and OpenBSD can be expected to work reliably.
 Please check the online installaton instructions for updates regarding Windows, or install a Linux virtual machine to work through the book as it stands.

+### Code Examples

+All of the code examples in this book are available freely online under a public-domain-like license.
+You are most welcome to copy and use any of the snippets as you see fit in your own code, without any attribution or other restrictions on their use.

+The code repository is available online at:
+<https://github.com/realworldocaml/examples>.
+Every code snippet in the book
+has a header which tells you the filename in that repository to the find the source code, shell script, or ancillary data file that the snippet was sourced from.

 ## About the Authors